Dhghomon/easy_rust/README.md

 }
 ```

 But if you try to run it in the Playground, it gives an error: ``error[E0601]: `main` function not found in crate `playground``.
 That's because you don't use _Run_ for tests, you use _Test_.
 Also, you don't use a `main()` function for tests - they go outside.
 To run this in the Playground, click on `···` next to _RUN_ and change it to _Test_.
 Now if you click on it, it will run the test.
+(If you have Rust installed already, you will type `cargo test` to do this)

 Here is the output:

 ```text
 running 1 test